About Global Learning

 Formerly a secondary English Language Arts teacher, his diverse research interests and publications include comparative education in global perspective, interdisciplinary multicultural education, social justice and equity, teacher education and professionalization, and assessment literacy.
 At the university level, he has led courses in education and development, multicultural education, educational research methods, English Language Arts, science education, and professional ethics for teachers.

 His recent scholarship includes Redefining Multicultural Education: Inclusion and the Right to Be Different (2014) with Dr. Ratna Ghosh and contributions to Crafting a Global Field: Six Decades of the Comparative and International Education Society (2016) and Qualities of Education in a Globalised World (2014).
 He is also a Jeopardy! champion.

-Connie assists with co-curricular programs such as Peace Corps Prep and the Global Learning Medallion, among others.
-She also collaborates with Global Learning clubs that focus on addressing global issues like international development.
+Connie currently assists with organizing and/or marketing program activities for both the Peace Corps Prep and Global Learning Medallion programs.
+She also provides performance consultation for Global Learning clubs that focus on addressing global issues.

 Salma is currently a Doctoral student pursuing a degree in Adult Education and Human Resource Development.
 She holds a Bachelor’s Degree in Hospitality Management and a Master’s Degree in Hospitality Management and Adult Education and Human Resource Development.
 Her passion revolves around resolving organizational conflict and she has also earned a Graduate Certificate in Conflict Resolution and Consensus Building at FIU.